-5.1.1 Step 1: Forecast of market value of CZC for the exchange of energy
+5.1.2 Step 2: Forecast of market value of CZC for the exchange of energy

-The forecasted market value of CZC for the exchange of energy shall be forecasted based on price differences per border from SDAC for pre-selected reference day(s) with the option to include adjustment factors.
+The market value of CZC for the exchange of energy shall be forecasted based on submitted SDAC bids of selected reference day(s) with the option to include adjustment factors.
 The forecasting can have two steps:

-- the basic forecast where the value of the used market indicator is determined, and - the optional step of the improved forecast where the result of the basic forecast is modified with the use of the adjustment factor(s).
+- the basic forecast where the value of the used market indicator is determined, and

+- the optional step of the improved forecast where the result of the basic forecast is modified with the use of the adjustment factor(s).

-According to Article 41 of the EBGL, during the basic forecast process, the entity responsible for forecasting may take into account any market indicator (e.g. market clearing prices for each bidding zone) based on the submitted SDAC bids, or the submitted SDAC bids themselves.
+During the basic forecast process, each TSO may take into account any market indicator (e.g. market clearing prices for each bidding zone) based on the submitted SDAC bids, or the submitted SDAC bids themselves.
 The TSOs of the balancing capacity cooperation shall define which market indicator(s) are used.